-- 5. Move the retaining clips on the ends of the DIMM connector to the open position by pressing the retaining clips away from the center of the DIMM connector. - 6.
+- 5. Make sure that both retaining clips on DIMM connector from which you will be removing the DIMM are in open position. - 6.
 Using your fingers, pull the DIMM out of the connector.

 3.12 Installing a hypervisor key

 Use these instructions to install a hypervisor key in the blade server.